gaijinat/CyberChef/gaijinat_README.md

 Analyses the bytes in the input and displays statistics about them.
 A histogram shows the distribution of the individual bytes.

-This operation is very similar to the operation "*Frequency distribution*".
+This operation is similar to the operation "*Frequency distribution*".

 The main differences are:
 - A full-width histogram with tool-tips showing byte information.
 - All represented printable ASCII characters will be shown in one line.
 - The characters are shown in a table, including their binary, hexadecimal and decimal representation, as well as the number and percentage of occurrences.

+"*ASCII Character Range for regular expressions*" can be used in regular epressions to match the text or to see the character encoding used.
+Example: A hexadecimal string written in lower case with all possible digits and letters results in the character range `[0-9a-f]` and a Base32 encoded text produce `[2-7A-Z=]`.

 ### Output